leitwerk-ag/lssh/docs/ssh_config_format.md

 ### `#lssh:keywords`

 Keywords must be specified inside of a host block.
 If one of the given keywords or a substring is given on the lssh call, it will match this specific host.

+### `#lssh:assignedcustomer`

+This attribute allows to assign hosts of one file to a customer that is normally associated with another file.
+This is useful for adding automatic host-exports to the repository without modifying user-edited files.

+Assume, the file in the example above is called `example.txt`.
+The `#lssh:assignedcustomer` instruction will ensure, that `fileserver` appears in the same customer section as the hosts defined in `important-company.txt`.
+Without this instruction, it would appear in the section `example.com Hosts`.

+The names of both files will be added as search keywords for affected hosts.
+Filekeywords are taken from the file where the host is acutally described, not where it is assigned to.